ppy/osu-wiki/wiki/Beatmapping/Hitsound/en.md

 ## Passive hitsound

 If a hitsound is on a non-clickable part of a hit object, for example a slider repeat or spinner end, it is considered *passive*.
 These always play at the same time as long as the player is interacting with the hit object, unlike active hitsounds.
-Passive hitsounds do not need to have a clear impact or be audible, but often use the same sounds as active hitsounds when over beats in the song in order to help the player maintain rhythm.
+Passive hitsounds do not need to have a clear impact or be audible, but often use the same sounds as active hitsounds when they land on distinct beats in order to help the player maintain rhythm.

 ## Storyboarded hitsound